Luidog/fms-api-client/README.md

 ### Data API Sessions

 The client will automatically handle creating and closing Data API sessions.
 If required the client will authenticate and generate a new session token with each method call.

 The Data API session is also monitored, updated, and saved as the client interacts with the Data API.
 A client will always attempt to reuse a valid token whenever possible.

-The client contains two methods related to Data API sessions.These methods are `client.login()` and `client.logout()`.
+The client contains two methods related to Data API sessions.
+These methods are `client.login()` and `client.logout()`.
 The login method is used to start a Data API session and the logout method will end a Data API session.

 #### Login Method